aeonSolutions/AeonLabs-Monitor-Fresh-Reinforced-concrete-Hardening-Strength-maturity/README.md

  <sup>Click to view the latest revision</sup>
 </p>

 The proposed assembly solution utilizes a LiPo 2000mAh battery and is able to monitor, in regular intraday intervals, and send data to a nearby edge server using WIFI or Bluetooth BLE for more than one month without requiring a recharge.
 Other smart device setup solutions are possible.
-For instance, the one with a LiPo battery is suitable for embedding the smart device inside the concrete element itself one wants to do monitoring.
+For instance, the one with a LiPo battery is suitable for embedding the smart device inside the concrete element itself one wants to do the monitoring.
 Is also possible to embed the sensor probe into the fresh concrete while the smart DAQ enclosure is placed at the surface of the concrete element.
 Depending on power availability the smart DAQ has a built-in micro USB plug able to connect to any USB smartphone or tablet charger.

 <p align="center">